 - Allow the mixture to come to room temperature, stirring occasionally to prevent a film from building up.
 Transfer to the fridge to chill overnight, Once chilled, follow your ice cream machine's directions.
 In the last 2-5 minutes, add in the toasted coconut so it blends with the ice cream.
 Store in an airtight container and keep frozen.

 Now, you could for-go the toasting part of the coconut, but then we would not have toasted coconut ice cream.
-I mean, it would probably be just as good, perhaps adding in some coconut extract to help out in the flavour department.
+I mean, it would probably be just as good, perhaps adding in some coconut extract to help out in the flavor department.
 However, it takes 5-10 minutes to toast coconut, so why not do it?

 Make sure to toast some extra coconut to put on top of your ice cream.
 I mean, you can never have enough coconut!
 And if you are vegan, be sure to check out my vegan toasted coconut ice cream!
 My husband loves it and it is perfect for people with lactose intolerance.